 Bonjour les amis,

-Last fall, while spending Thanksgiving weekend in Portland, Oregon, I spent some time in a wonderful local bookstore, Powell’s Books.
-As I was browsing the Fashion section, looking for a book on a favorite lady of mine, Coco Chanel, my eyes were caught by a funny looking cover and a funny sounding title.
+Last fall, while in Portland, OR to celebrate Thanksgiving I spent some time at a wonderful local bookstore, Powell’s Books.
+As I was browsing the Fashion section, looking for a book on Gabrielle “Coco” Chanel a funny-looking cover and a funny-sounding title caught my eye.
 That is when I found it: The book that taught me everything there is to know about the most famous handbag in the world, the Birkin, by Hermès.

 |A must read even if you don’t like fashion|